TFNN/TFNNv3/README.md

     followed by the summation of all weights in the layer in squared brackets.

+    Layer 0 is the input layer, 1-x are hidden layers and the final layer is the output.

     That is enough to give you a good idea of how the weights are scaling per layer during the training process.
 */